qjb831/Optimal-Strang-splitting-article/README.md

 The repository includes:

 - R Markdown files (.Rmd)
-  These files reproduce the figures and results presented in the article.
+  These files reproduce the figures and simulations presented in the article.
+Knitted version are also in html

 - C++ source files (.cpp)
   Performance-critical components are written in C++ and integrated into R using the Rcpp library.

 - Simulated data files (.csv)
-  Contains simulated trajectories for different models
+  Contains simulated estimates for different models

 - plots.R
-  Function for plotting
+  helper functions for plotting